-From 6 April 2019, the National Assembly for Wales has the right to vary the rates of income tax payable by Welsh taxpayers.
+The National Assembly for Wales has the right to vary the rates of income tax payable by Welsh taxpayers.
 The Welsh rate of income tax has been set at 10% and is added to the UK rates, which are each reduced by 10%.
-This means that for 2019/20, the tax payable by Welsh taxpayers continues to be the same as English and Northern Irish taxpayers.
+This means that for 2020/21, the tax payable by Welsh taxpayers continues to be the same as English and Northern Irish taxpayers.